ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 of QUIC packets, with the Connection ID being owned and defined by the receiver of the packets.

-A Connection ID that is defined by the client of HTTP/3 proxy, and is used to route packets from the server to the client when it is a Destination Connection ID, is referred to as the "Client Connection ID".
+A Connection ID that is defined by the client of HTTP/3 proxy, and is used to route packets from the target server to the client when it is a Destination Connection ID, is referred to as the "Client Connection ID".

-A Connection ID that is defined by the server accessed via an HTTP/3 proxy, and is used to route packets from the client to the server when it is a Destination Connection ID, is referred to as the "Server Connection ID".
+A Connection ID that is defined by the target server accessed via an HTTP/3 proxy, and is used to route packets from the client to the target server when it is a Destination Connection ID, is referred to as the "Server Connection ID".

 QUIC packets can be either tunnelled within an HTTP/3 proxy connection using